 Where did humans get the idea for creating snowshoes?
 We can’t be sure, but it is possible that they observed how animals such as snowshoe hares and lynx are able to travel on top of soft snow due to their large feet.
 A snowshoe hare’s hind feet are 4-6 inches long on average, which is small compared to a person’s foot, but huge compared to the size (about 20 inches long) and weight (about 3-4 pounds) of a hare’s body.

-The lynx, a predatory wild cat of the north, also has large feet relative to the size of its body, providing it the ability to stay near the surface of the snowpack.
-Instead of helping it to avoid predators like the snowshoe hare, however, the lynx’s large feet help it to effectively hunt other animals, especially the snowshoe hare.
+The lynx, a predatory wild cat of the north, also has large feet relative to its body weight, providing it the ability to stay near the surface of the snow.
+Instead of helping it to avoid predators, however, the lynx’s large feet help it to effectively hunt other animals, especially the snowshoe hare.
 Over generations, animals such as snowshoe hares and lynx have evolved to have large feet through the process of natural selection, by which animals who were better able to travel in and on snow experienced greater survival and were therefore able to produce more young with similar traits.

 Caribou feet – a traveling tool kit!